 We had the luxury of responding that way, because the sender had a really old password of ours, before we were smart enough to use "strong" passwords.
 But let our experience be a warning to you to change your simple passwords to ones that are more complex.
 Today.
-Before you get the same email.
+Before you get the same kind of email.

 To go through this process, there are two websites that are really helpful, which you should go to:

 First, a website that tells you how vulnerable your passwords are.

 We found this very cool website called How Secure Is My Password, where you key in your password and it tells you how long it takes a desktop "password hacking program" to decipher your passwords.
 (Which we know, is different from your passwords being stolen.
 But this is still a really good way to go.)
 You'll be amazed at just how quickly passwords can be deciphered.

 However, we're total geeks about this, and shoot to get passwords that would take a ridiculously long time to crack (as you can see from the screenshot below).